XinHuang2022/Path_Integral_MD_mean_field/README.md

 ## Getting Started

-The main function can be accessed through the file named `TesterPIMC_BB.m`, with the following specification of the input arguments:
+The main function can be accessed through the file named `TesterPIMD_BB.m`, with the following specification of the input arguments:
 *  `dim0`: the dimensionality of the space.
 *  `Ne0`: the number of electrons.
 *  `beta0`: the inverse temperature $1 / ( k_B * T )$.